Culinary Arts & Hospitality Courses

 An overview of the legal system as it pertains to hotels, restaurants, bars, and private clubs with an emphasis on liability prevention particularly in the areas of employment, ADA and civil rights compliance, food service liability, responsible beverage service and the innkeeper/guest relationship.

-PREREQ.: Evidence of passing a CA Food Safety Manager Certification exam administered by an accredited food protection manager certification organization (e.g. Servsafe or National Registry of Food Safety Professionals) per SB 602 & CA Health & Safety Code; And approval of CAHS work experience instructor/coordinator
+PREREQ: Evidence of passing a CA Food Safety Manager Certification exam administered by an accredited food protection manager certification organization (e.g. Servsafe or National Registry of Food Safety Professionals) per SB 602 & CA Health & Safety Code and approval of the Culinary Arts and Hospitality Department

 Off campus laboratory training in hotels, restaurants and other allied areas.
 This final course in the program is designed to provide practical experience in the branch of the industry to which the student shows to be best adapted or in which the student desires additional training beyond that given in prior classes.
-One unit of credit is earned for 60 hours of unpaid work, or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 An introductory and practical overview of hotel and restaurant accounting with emphasis on understanding what the numbers mean and how to apply them in actively managing the operation of a hotel, restaurant, or other food business.